 Soil treatment for termites involves using some contact insecticides around your house and yard to create barriers.
 The subterranean termite control process is divided into pre-construction plus the post-construction treatment.

 However, you may termite-proof wood through pressure-treating using chemical insecticides or spraying.
-Also, you may place termites baits on appropriate locations in the yard.
+Also, you may place termites baits at appropriate locations in the yard.

 A. Pre-Construction (or Pre-Treat) Termite Treatment

 Termites will cause significant damage to your home, and sadly this isn’t covered in the homeowner’s insurance.
 These damaging insects will hide in furniture and walls until they’re mature.

 Here’s how you should do the pre-construction (or Pre-Treat) termite soil treatment to protect your structure at the initial construction phase.

 1. Borate Pre-Treat on exposed wood

 Pre-treat all the exposed wood studs on your house and nearby structures.
 Use a wood preservative or insecticide like Boracare as the termite prevention ability will last the treated wood’s lifetime.

 - Dig a 6 inches (deep) by 6 inches (wide) trench in the soil around the house or structure to be pre-treated for termites.

 - Next, use the insecticide to soak the soil in the house foundation’s hole as directed in the product instructions.
 But I would recommend using a bucket (5 gallons) as opposed to a sprayer bottle.

 - Mix up the soil in the termite treatment trench using a suitable shovel.